Skip to main content

 Those Who Rule was developed by Eldin Turulja.

-Those Who Rule has received positive reviews from players.
+Those Who Rule has received very positive reviews from players.
 Most players liked this game for its story but disliked it for its stability.

 Those Who Rule is a single player game.